marianaiam/cloudfoundry_blue_green_deploy/README.md

 2. Run:

         $ bundle exec rake cf:blue_green_deploy[web-app-name]

    Where "web-app-name" is the "name" attribute in your manifest.yml.
    The default color for first deployment is blue.
-   You may optionally specify the color that you would like to be the "live" instance on the first deployment.

 ### manifest.yml